Bentham Geoconsulting - Geophysical Consultants, North-West UK Engineering and Environmental Information

 Contact Us

-Measurements of the local magnetic field can be used to detect variations of environmental, engineering and archaeological significance.
+A magnetic geophysical survey comprising measurements of the local magnetic field using a magnetometer or gradiometer can detect variations of environmental, engineering and archaeological significance.

 In the image to the right we are using a caesium vapour magnetometer to locate buried drums and waste on an old landfill site.
-Note the Differential GPS antenna behind the operator.
-This set-up allows us to survey a site without setting out survey lines, allows rapid data collection and very accurate positioning frequently with accuracy to better than 1m.
+Note the differential GPS antenna behind the operator.
+This set-up allows us to survey a site without setting out survey lines, allows rapid data collection with sub-meter positioning.

-A magnetometer survey over a former landfill site to locate buried drums and map waste distribution
+A total field magnetic geophysical survey over a former landfill site to locate buried drums and map waste distribution

-Anomalies found during processing can be represented in single profiles or upon highly detailed maps superimposed upon your CAD-based topographic survey.
+Magnetic anomalies found during processing of magnetometer and gradiometer surveys can be represented as single profiles or upon highly detailed maps superimposed upon a CAD-based topographic survey.
 With our interpretation skills we can also estimate target depth and orientation.

-Below is an example of the type of output we can provide following a magnetometer survey.
-The survey of a former landfill site was completed with a mix of magnetometry and ground conductivity.
-The magnetometer data have been superimposed on a topographic plan of the site.
+Below is an example of the type of output we can provide following a magnetic survey.
+The survey of a former landfill site was completed with a mix of magnetometry and electromagnetic ground conductivity measurements.
+The magnetometic survey data have been superimposed on a topographic plan of the site.

 Applications :-